wkumari/draft-wkumari-dnsop-alt-tld/README.md

    In many cases, the creators of these alternative namespaces have chosen a convenient or descriptive string and started using it.
    These strings are not registered anywhere nor are they part of the DNS.
-However, to users and to some applications they appear to be TLDs; and issues may arise if they are looked up in the DNS.
+However, to users and to some applications, they appear to be TLDs; and issues may arise if they are looked up in the DNS.
 This document suggests that name resolution libraries (stub resolvers) recognize names ending in ".alt" as special, and not attempt to look